Teepee78/alx-low_level_programming/0x02-functions_nested_loops/README.md

 2. 2-print_alphabet_x10.c prints all the lowercase letters of the alphabet x10
 3. 3-islower.c checks if a number is lowercase
 4. 4-isalpha.c checks if a character is alphabetic
+5. 5-sign.c prints the sign of a number